 Give Yourself A Break – You’re Not Supposed to Be Perfect

-Some days are going to be terrible.
-It’s so easy to feel like we’re screwing things up and that we are indeed a screw up.
-Give yourself a break.
-The thing to know and remember, in the moment, is that you’re not terrible.
-You’re a human being, doing the best you can.
+Some days are going to be bad.
+On those bad days, it’s easy to feel like we’re messing things up and that we are indeed a mess.
+Instead, give yourself a break.
+The thing to know and remember, in the moment, is that you’re a human being, doing the best you can.

-- Turn off the alerts on your phone and laptop.
+- Turn off the alerts on your phone and laptop when you’re working.
 You’ll be more focused and get more work done.

 - Take a day off.
 Your company offers vacation time for a reason.
 People do better work when they take time to relax and rejuvenate.

 Some of these things are business focused, some are personal.
 You bring yourself – your whole self – to work.
 It’s why you’re good at what you do.
 People want to work with real people.
-And real people over commit, make mistakes, and spend too much time on Facebook.
+And real people over commit, make mistakes, and spend too much time on social media at 11:30 pm.
 Give yourself a break.